-Roman shrugged and grinned, the smile stretching from ear to ear but not touching his eyes.
+Roman shrugged and grinned, the smile sharp but not touching his eyes.
 “I’m sorry if I seem strange, Gareth.
 I didn’t get much sleep last night.”

 “That’s alright,” Gareth said weakly.
 He didn’t like that smile.
-“Do…do you mind waiting a moment?
+“Do you mind waiting a moment?
 I’d like to finish reading this report before I take a break.”